Sluch (Ukraine): Geography

-Starts in the Podolian Upland; it flows from a small lake near the village of Chervony Sluch of Galchynetska village council of Theophyll district of the Khmelnytsky region.
-In the lower reaches in the Polis lowland.
+The source of the Sluch is situated near Hubkov, in the Podolian Upland.
+It flows from a small lake near the village of Chervony Sluch of Halchynetska village council of Theophyll district of the Khmelnytsky Oblast.
+In the lower reaches in the Podolian Lowland.
 First, it flows east, then gradually returns to the north, then to the northwest, and from the city of Sarny - again to the north.
 Falls to Horyn, south of Velyun village.

-Large settlements on the Cases: Krasilov, Starokonstantinov, Lyubar, Miropol, Pershotravensk, Baranovka, Rogachev, Zviahel, Berezne, Sarny.
+Large settlements on the Sluch: Krasyliv, Starokostiantyniv, Liubar, Myropil, Portselianove (1934–2024: Pershotravensk), Baranivka, Rohachiv, Zviahel, Berezne, and Sarny.